ashishT1712/Tableau-Visualization/README.md

 # Tableau-Visualization
-Data Mining through using Tableau
+Data Mining and Visualization using Tableau